CDRT/blog/docs/2023/cert_based_bios_authentication.md

 ![Apply signed command](..\img\2023\cert_based_bios_authentication\applycommand.png)

-Restart the system for the setting change to take effect.
+Repeat this step for all the signed commands and make sure the last one applied is the one that references the SaveBiosSettings method.
+Restart the system for the settings changes to take effect.

 ## Going Further

-The Lenovo BIOS Cert Tool provides an easy to use graphical interface to work with the There are several other functions covered by the Lenovo BIOS Cert Tool interface.
+The Lenovo BIOS Cert Tool provides an easy to use graphical interface to work with the certificate-based BIOS configuration methods.
+There are several additional functions provided by the Lenovo BIOS Cert Tool that are described below.

 ### Working with Think BIOS Config Tool

-The Think BIOS Config Tool provides the ability to list all the available settings and values on a system.
-The settings can be configured as desired and an INI file generated with changed settings.
+The Think BIOS Config Tool is a separate tool that provides the ability to list all the available settings and values on a system.
+The settings can be configured as desired and an INI file can be generated with changed settings.
 The Lenovo BIOS Certificate Tool can convert one of these INI files into a text file containing the signed WMI commands to apply the settings.

 ![Convert Config File Window](..\img\2023\cert_based_bios_authentication\convertconfigfilewindow.png)

-The generated file can be used on the ***Apply Signed Commands*** page of the Lenovo BIOS Certificate Tool.
+The generated file can be used on the ***Apply Signed Commands*** page of the Lenovo BIOS Certificate Tool or can easily be incorporated into your own PowerShell script.

 ![Apply Signed Commands Window](..\img\2023\cert_based_bios_authentication\applysignedcommandwindow.png)